openshift-psap/whisper-poc/README.md

 To deploy the containers in a OCP cluster run (from the repository root folder):

+- Go into the containers folder `cd containers`.
 - Run initial steps `./00_pre.sh`.
 - Deploy a TensorRT-LLM pod with `./01_pod.trt.sh` or
 - Deploy a vLLM pod with `./01_pod.vllm.sh`.